 Group presents four posters at 2013 MERCURY Conference

 Group members Clare O'Grady '14, Savannah Alvarado '15, Jia Tsien Ho '15, and Bryon Banman '16 presented their summer research at the 12th annual MERCURY conference.
-See the story on Hamilton New Feed.
+See the story on the Hamilton New Feed.

 July 25th, 2013